SySS-Research/netns.sh/readme.md

 ```

 Since `/etc/resolv.conf` is never deleted, the namespace-specific files are not
 affected.
-Thus operation within the network namespace can continue
+Thus, operation within the network namespace can continue
 uninterrupted.

 However, as this configuration affects everything that NetworkManager does, one